microsoft/pxt/common-docs/identity/sign-in.md

 ## How does this work with GitHub?

 GitHub provides a source code repository for your projects to help with version control (learn more here https://arcade.makecode.com/github).
-You can still sign into MakeCode with a Microsoft Account and use Cloud Sync to store your projects in the cloud, even while using GitHub.
+You can still sign into MakeCode with a Microsoft or Google Account and use Cloud Sync to store your projects in the cloud, even while using GitHub.